 Description: Do you want to be RICH?
 Knowing how to manage money is the key to both personal and business success and wealth.
 For the first part of class, students will be introduced to financial management skills and concepts, including budgets, insurance, financial institutions, credit & debt and investments.
 Buying a car, going to college, paying rent, using a credit card, and getting insurance are all immediate concerns that will be addressed.
 Students will then use this financial understanding as they look at the rewards and challenges of owning and operating a business.
 They will evaluate the role of the economy and consumers while learning ways to manage employees, assess risk, and market products.
-(This Course is in the process of being accepted for Dual Enrollment with CCC and students may receive college credit.)
 Fee required.
+Dual Enrollment Eligible

-Business 3 - International Business
+Business III - International Business